 - Mulch around your plants with mushroom compost, composted manure, or garden compost

 - A top dressing helps keep the soil underneath rich and moist as well as free of weeds.

 - Place your plants (or bulbs, if you’re direct planting) 12″ apart and in rows that are 6-12″ apart.
 Technically they can be grown in tighter conditions but your harvested bulbs won’t be as big and you’ll have trouble weeding and/or hoeing between them.

 - Plant your module-grown plants at the same level that they’re growing at.
 Firm them in afterwards by pressing the soil with your fingers.

 Garlic is an easy crop to care for

 Once garlic is planted out into the ground they’re easy to care for.
 I do very little for my plants while they’re growing except to make sure that weeds are not growing among my patch.
 I also make sure that the soil they’re growing in is always moist.
 This means mulching the top of the soil with compost and soil.

 Garlic is ready for me to dig up in late June and early July.
-I dig them up all at once and then take them home to dry in the garage.
-If you live in a sunnier place, you can dry them outdoors.
-Just make sure that you let them get as dry as possible before putting them in bags or braids.
+I dig them up all at once and after a day of drying in the sun, take them in to fully dry in the garage.
 Here’s some more tips on harvesting: